 The U11 comes in Amazing Silver, Brilliant Black, Sapphire Blue, Ice White, and Solar Red.
 In person, the most impressive color is the Solar Red, even though it’s not the one I would pick to purchase.
 The Solar Red shines like the sun with red, orange, and gold tones.
 One angle looks red and the other glimmers like a shiny gold bar.
 It’s pretty cool how they designed this.
 The other colors have unique features as well.
 The Ice White looks like a pearl, Brilliant Black has a green hue, and Amazing Silver isn’t a typical silver at all.

-Now while the glass looks awesome, it’s one of the best looking glass backs available, it is a HUGE fingerprint farm.
-So far I have not encountered any scratches, mostly due to have a Slickwraps skin installed, but while not having the skin installed, no issues with markings.
+Now while the glass looks awesome, it’s one of the best-looking glass backs available, it is a HUGE fingerprint farm.
+So far I have not encountered any scratches, mostly due to having a Slickwraps skin installed, but while not having the skin installed, no issues with markings.

 Mini-rant – While glass backs look really nice, when clean, I don’t want to see any more glass back designs.
 You can’t enjoy the phone because of worrying if it’s going to get dirty, scratched, or have to have a skin or case on.
 Not to mention more likely to break if dropped compared to other finishes like metal. /rant